ratulparui/TCL_Scripting/README.md

 Then pass this to Yosys tool.
 <a name="sub-subsection-212"></a>
 #### TCL_D2_SK1 L2 - Auto-Create variables using matrix and arrays
+We are trying to pass the input.csv file to the vsdsynth tclbox using the following command

+          ./vsdsynth openMSP430_design_details.csv

+          tclsh vsdsynth.tcl $argv[1]
+This is how we pass the .csv file to the tcl script
 <a name="sub-subsection-213"></a>
 #### TCL_D2_SK1 L3 - Initialize variables for auto-creation variables task
 <a name="sub-subsection-214"></a>